 How to Use Sbwl in a sentence?

-Below are some examples of Sbwl sentences to help you understand how to use the phrase in a sentence
+SBWL Meaning has already been discussed and below are some examples of Sbwl sentences to help you understand how to use the phrase in a sentence

 Example 1: (English) I’m craving meat – (Xhosa) Andisayibaweli (sabaweli/sbwl) inyama.